andreanisme/CSS-isme/README.md

 ## Compass rhythm and leading

 CSS-isme tries to make leading and spacing as easy as possible, whilst writing accessible code.
-We’re not mad keen on tricky maths, but I like to write in ems.
+I not mad keen on tricky maths, but I like to write in ems.
 Luckily, compass can handle this for us with a few smart defaults, tricks and a few commands.
 Here’s how:

 #### In settings.scss